Philosophy

 In seventh grade, students will use block coding to program microcomputers that interact with the physical world.
 Eighth grade students progress to MIT App Inventor to extend their understanding of block coding and software design.

-Throughout each of these courses, students are actively exploring how technology can improve society and our quality of life, and be a power for good in the world.
+Throughout these courses, students actively explore how technology can improve society and our quality of life, and be a power for good in the world.

 Grades 5 and 6 meet twice per cycle for IEC classes, while seventh and eighth grade students meet four times.
 Students who wish to explore these and more STEAM topics can also enroll in the after-school Middle School Makers course, and utilize the makerspace in the IEC building.